edusantoss04/PFL_TP2_T06_Anaash_06/README.md

 The game we chose was Anaash.

-### Group and Contributions: (falta escrever as contribuições e decrição)
+### Group and Contributions
-indication of the contribution (in percentages, adding up to 100%, and a brief description of tasks performed) of each member of the group to the assignment.
-- Eduardo Narciso Rodrigues Santos, up202207521
+- Eduardo Narciso Rodrigues Santos, up202207521 - 37.5% (
-- Pedro dos Santos Sousa Pedro, up202206961
+- Pedro dos Santos Sousa Pedro, up202206961 - 37.5% (
-- Renata Soares Bandeira Simão, up202205124
+- Renata Soares Bandeira Simão, up202205124 - 25% (menu.pl e README)

 ### Installation and Execution
-1. sicstus -l game.pl
-2. play.
+Execute o comando 'sicstus -l game.pl' e inicie o jogo com 'play.'.

 ### Description of Anaash
 Anaash is a two-player abstract strategy game created by Mark Steere in February 2021.
 It is played on a 6x6, 8x8, or larger checkerboard, which starts fully populated with a checkered pattern of red and blue checkers.
 Each checker stack consists of one piece, known as a "singleton."
 Players take turns moving and combining stacks, aiming to outmaneuver their opponent through strategic positioning and control of the board.